-- 1. offering training and resources to help families learn strategies and skills to support at-home learning and success in school; ^{1,2} - 2. working with families to establish learning goals and help their children accomplish these goals; - 3. helping families to provide a school and home environment that encourages learning and extends learning at home.1
+- 1. offering training and resources to help families learn strategies and skills to support at-home learning and success in school; 1,2 - 2. working with families to establish learning goals and help their children accomplish these goals; - 3. helping families to provide a school and home environment that encourages learning and extends learning at home.
+1

-E. Involving Families in Decision Making and Advocacy
+E. Engaging Families in Decision Making and Advocacy

-- 1. involving families as partners in the process of school review and continuous improvement planning;2 - 2. involving families in the development of its Academy-wide parent involvement policy and plan, and distributing the policy and plan to families.^{1,2}
+- 1. engaging families as partners in the process of school review and continuous improvement planning; 2 - 2. engaging families in the development of its Academy-wide parent and family engagement policy and plan, and distributing the policy and plan to families. ^{1,2}